 In most states in the US, the construction of an apartment building is also considered a commercial project if the multi-family structures have more than 5 dwelling units.

 The Factors That Affect Commercial Construction Cost

 A commercial construction project is usually extensive and hence influenced by many variables affecting every project phase.
 These come into play right from the design stage and continue until the commercial project’s completion and influence the construction project’s pricing.
-The pricing of a commercial project also depends on location in which it is constructed.
+The pricing of a commercial project also depends on the location in which it is constructed.

 Location of the Commercial Construction

 It is a well-known fact that the construction project’s location has a heavy impact on the project’s overall cost.
 In a country, some areas are generally more expensive to build in than other areas.
 For instance, in the United States of America, a fully crowded city like New York City will be more costly to build a commercial building than in a rural mid-western town.

 Though many variables can be attributed to this, the increased cost of labor and other unexpected or hidden cost factors add to the variation in the cost of construction depending on the project’s location.
 The climate of the region and the precedents that have been set by other buildings in the nearby areas also contribute to the escalation in the cost of the project.

 The type of commercial building you are constructing greatly impacts the project’s overall cost with an increased cost per square foot.
 The cost involved in building a high-rise office building will be more than the cost of building a single-story warehouse due to the

 higher costs for engineering planning, site preparation, and obtaining permits and inspections.

 The per square foot cost proportionately increases with the building’s size and type as more material has to be moved and taken to the site of the building.
 All of these contribute to the increase in overall budget with an equally higher reflect the higher cost per square foot.